||Rachel O'Neill, Ph.D.

 ||Nicole Pauloski, Research Associate

 Nicole received her B.S. in Biotechnology from Rutgers University and her M.S. in Cellular and Molecular Biology from UNH.
 She started her career in industry, working for Pfizer, Inc, Bayer Healthcare and Unilever, before moving to UConn.
 She has experience with multiple molecular and cell biology techniques and immunoassays.
-In the O’Neill lab, Nicole experiments with the MinION from Oxford Nanopore, in situ hybridization, as well as, assisting lab members with various projects.
+In the O'Neill lab, Nicole experiments with the MinION and Promethion from Oxford Nanopore, in situ hybridization, as well as, assisting lab members with various projects.
 Nicole is an adjunct faculty member of the Professional Science Masters program at UConn.

 Kate earned a B.S. in Marine Science from the University of New England in 2011.
 She worked in the laboratory of Dr. Steven Travis, where she studied the genetic diversity of a prominent marsh plant, Spartina alterniflora.
 After graduation, Kate was employed as an environmental lab technician at Normandeau Associates, Inc. In 2012, Kate joined Dr. Antonio Giraldez’ laboratory at Yale University where she studied the regulation of miR-430 during zebrafish embryogenesis.
 In 2016, Kate entered the PhD program in Genetics and Genomics at the University of Connecticut and joined Dr. Rachel O’Neill’s lab.
 Her research focuses on rapid genome evolution and potential adaptation to changing environmental conditions in the Antarctic tunicate, Salpa thompsoni.